nyren/puppet-module-loader/README.md

 # Compatibility
 ---------------
-The loader module is built for use with both Puppet v3 and Puppet v4.
+The loader module is built for use with both Puppet 3.x, 4.x and 5.x.
 The module is platform independent.

 # Examples